 Dataset is the source of data which is optimized and specially formatted.
 Datasets are used to build the Lens and Dashboards.
 So, that was the brief introduction of the Analytics Assets.
 Click on any of the tab to get that type of asset.

-The best way to learning is to get it done by yourself.
+The best way to learn is to get it done by yourself.
 Are you Ready?
 Okay let’s start

-- 1. On the homepage of analytics, click at the Create button at the upper right corner.
+- On the homepage of analytics, click on the Create button at the upper right corner.

 Your app is ready.
 You can add or alter other details by clicking the Details Tab.